kaushik-l/project-Euler/README.md

 # project-Euler

-programmed solutions to math problems
+Spoiler: Contains solutions to math problems in projecteuler.net.
+Please do not open the contents if you intend to solve them on your own at some point.